Artjomeller/bookshelf/docs/user_manual.md

 To change your password:
 1. Enter your current password
-2. Enter your new password (minimum 8 characters)
+2. Enter your new password (minimum 8 characters, must include uppercase letters, lowercase letters, and numbers)
 3. Confirm your new password
 4. Click the "Change Password" button

 ## Administrator Features

-Administrator accounts have additional privileges to manage the book collection.
+Administrator accounts have additional privileges to manage the book collection and users.

 ### Adding Books